-Relevant Sections Consistency Assessment Relevant Sections Consistent .
-Erosion control BMPs and compliance with water quality parameters and monitoring through implementation of the stormwater pollution prevention program (HYD-IAMF#3) would minimize impacts to high quality water sources within the Build Alternative RSAs.
-Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent depletion of groundwater aquifers.
-Depletion of groundwater aquifers could affect surface and subsurface water resources and other hydrologic resources upon which resources within the national forest rely.
-The Authority has incorporated HYD-IAMF#5, Tunnel Boring Machine Design, HYD-IAMF#6, Tunnel Lining Systems, and HYD-IAMF#7, Grouting into the design and construction methods for tunnels under the ANF to avoid or minimize groundwater inflows into and around tunnels during and after construction.
-Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater depletion due to tunnel construction, based on the available information and based on prior tunnel construction experience elsewhere, some groundwater inflow into the tunnels could still occur in during construction.
-This groundwater flow could result in localized depletion of groundwater that could also affect surface water resources.
+Relevant Sections Consistency Assessment Conserve and protect high-quality water sources in quantities adequate to meet national forest needs.
+Consistent.
+Erosion control BMPs and compliance with water quality parameters and monitoring through implementation of the stormwater pollution prevention program (HYD-IAMF#3) would minimize impacts to high-quality water sources within the Build Alternative RSAs.
+Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent adverse effects on groundwater aquifers.
+Loss of groundwater could affect surface and subsurface water resources and other hydrologic resources on which resources within the national forest rely.
+The Authority has incorporated HYD-IAMF#5, Tunnel Boring Machine Design, HYD-IAMF#6, Tunnel Lining Systems, and HYD-IAMF#7, Grouting into the design and construction methods for tunnels under the ANF to avoid or minimize groundwater inflows into and around tunnels during construction.
+Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater loss due to tunnel construction, based on the available information and based on prior tunnel construction experience elsewhere, some groundwater inflow into the tunnels could still occur in during construction.
+This groundwater flow could result in localized losses of groundwater that could also affect surface water resources.
 To address this impact, the Authority would prepare and implement a long-term AMMP, described in HWR-MM#4.
 The AMMP includes monitoring protocols to establish baseline conditions of surface water resources and to detect changes in groundwater conditions related to tunnel construction to ensure timely implementation of remedial measures.
 HWR-MM#4 further requires that the AMMP include provisions for augmenting water supplies for wells and surface water resources and establishes performance standards that the remedial actions must achieve to approximately match baseline conditions.
-The measures required to augment water supplies and maintain baseline conditions are feasible (A and maintain baseline conditions are feasible (Appendix 3.8-D) to implement for areas subject to such impacts and would effectively reduce or offset impacts to affected water resources.
-With implementation of these mitigation measures, the Build Alternatives would not result in a substantial adverse effect surface resources a result of indirect effects from tunnel construction.
-The impact to groundwater levels from tunnel construction could potentially persist in some areas for several years, however, such conditions would be expected to return to normal over time.
-Take corrective actions to eliminate the conditions leading to California State listing of 303(d) impaired waters on National Forest System land.
+The measures required to augment water supplies and maintain baseline conditions are feasible (Appendix 3.8-D) to implement Take corrective actions to eliminate the conditions leading to California State listing of 303(d) impaired waters on National Forest System land.
 For those waters that are both on and off Not Applicable.
 As discussed in Section 3.8, Hydrology and Water Quality, the HSR Build Alternatives would not contribute to pollutants